 Avocado oil and olive oil can substitute for each other in recipes not involving cooking or using heat.
 Although the flavor will be slightly different when substituting oils in some recipes.
 Avocado oil can substitute for olive oil when cooking in temperatures higher than 470°F due to its higher smoke point.
 Olive oil can substitute for avocado oil when cooking in temperatures less than 470°F.

-Avocado oil has a higher smoke point than olive oil.
+Avocado oil has a higher smoke point.
 At higher temperatures the flavor of olive oil begins deteriorating, and an acrid burned taste develops 4.

-Olive oil substitutes for high temperature cooking include the following:
+Olive oil’s substitutes for high temperature cooking include the following: